AllergicMushroom/Applied-Algorithmics-M2/readme.md

 We have multiple solvers:

-* Brute Force, represented by "BB"
+* Brute Force, represented by "BB".
-* Mixed Integer Programming, represented by "MIP".
+* Mixed Integer Programming.
 Note that this is solved by the commercial solver Gurobi, for which you need a licence.
-* Others to come
+We have 2 versions, represented by "MIP1" and "MIP2".
+"MIP2" is more efficient.
+* Dynamic Program, represented by "DP".
+* Branch and Bound, represented by "BB".
+* Progressive Algorithm, represented by "PA".
+This algorithm also requires Gurobi.

 For PPM instances: